kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ### Getting Started

 Target Group: Software Developers who quickly want to see what they can do with Kyma.
-Contains a guide/tutorial designed by PB.
+Contains a guide/tutorial that covers typical steps you need to get started.

 ### Deep Dive/Tutorials